stefi23/blog/src/content/the-history-behind-Barcelona-famous-flower-symbol-the-panot/index.md

 While the panot's origins are well-documented, the identity of its designer remains a mystery.
 Casa Escofet presented five designs to the Eixample Commission, and won the project.
 They started paving the streets of Barcelona with the design of the panot, becoming one of the most emblematic symbols of the city.

-Some speculate that renowned Catalan architect Josep Puig i Cadafalch played a role, drawing inspiration from the almond flower motif of his iconic Casa Amatller.
+**Some speculate that renowned Catalan architect Josep Puig i Cadafalch played a role**, drawing inspiration from the almond flower motif of his iconic Casa Amatller.
 However, conclusive evidence remains elusive, adding to the panot's enigmatic allure.

 TODO!! -> Add image Casa Amettler + Almond Flower

 If you are curious to know the panots are made out of cement, sand and water and measure 20x20 cm.
-These *panot* tiles cover around five million square meters of pavement in Barcelona.
+These **panot** tiles cover around five million square meters of pavement in Barcelona.

 ![various panots models from Barcelona](./various-panots-models-barcelona.png)